 A big part of the blogging process is already complete if you have a website.
 First, have your webmaster add a blog link on your site, preferably in the top navigation bar.
 Also, ask your webmaster to create a blog template that matches your website’s look and feel, which allows a banner image and smaller pictures to be included.
 Having your blog as part of your website is highly recommended because it presents you with some search engine optimization (SEO) benefits.

-If you have a website, a big part of the blogging process is already complete.
-Just have your webmaster add a blog link on your site, preferably in the top navigation bar.
-Also, ask your webmaster to create a blog template that matches the look and feel of your website, and that allows a banner image and smaller pictures to be included.
-Having your blog as part of your website is highly recommended because it presents you with a number of search engine optimization (SEO) benefits.
-If you don’t have a website, you can create a self-hosted business blog on a free or a paid platform, but this will be less effective when it comes to building your brand online.
-A blog is a collection posts presented in a chronological order, whereas a website is an eye-catching source of information about your company and its history, value proposition, product/service offering, etc. In short, a blog is an excellent complement to a business website, but it has SEO and lead-generation limitations on its own.
+If you do not have a website, you can create a self-hosted business blog on a free or paid platform, but this will be less effective when building your brand online.
+A blog is a collection of posts presented in chronological order.
+In contrast, a website is an eye-catching source of information about your business and its history, value proposition, product, service offering, etc. In short, a blog is an excellent complement to a website, but it has SEO and lead-generation limitations.